u8array/Thomisidae/README.md

 ## Configuration

-This server reads an optional `config.toml` from the working directory (or from the path specified by the `LM_MCP_CONFIG` environment variable).
-Missing or unknown feature keys default to enabled.
+This server optionally reads a `config.toml` placed in the same directory as the executable.
+If no config is found, all features default to enabled.

-Example `config.toml`:
+Example `config.toml` next to the executable:

 ```toml
 [features]